jfrog/artifactory-docker-examples/README.md

 - Nginx exposed on ports 80 and 443
   - You can disable port 80 in Nginx's configuration files
-  - Nginx comes with self signed SSL certificates that can be overwritten
+  - Nginx comes with self signed SSL certificates [that can be overwritten][9]
   - Nginx is configured to load balance the two Artifactory instances
 - Artifactory primary exposed on port 8081
 - Artifactory node exposed on port 8082